 It is no coincidence that Beowulf triumphs over a character directly related to Cain: Grendel, a character with whom none before Beowulf could in any way contend.
 Beowulf himself is set up as the counterpoint to the historicization of the Swedish Wars.

 And, at the last, Beowulf, whose primary conflicts are with beasts representative of reasons for feuding to begin, is killed in his old age by one such beast.
 And with his fall, the world turns its attention back to politics, specifically to the unanswered death of Eadgils at the hands of Weohstan: “That is the feud and the fierce enmity, / savage hatred among men, that I expect now,” (2999-3000).

 Presumably Wiglaf, Weohstan’s son, will be killed for that offense, thereby affirming that the cycle will not end.
 Even such striving as Beowulf accomplished could not free the future from the shackles of the past, nor could even his unique reign mark an end to the messy conflicts which result in tragedies like the Geatish-Swedish Wars.

 The historicization of the feuding conflicts represented in Beowulf are portrayed by the speaker as being futile, cyclical, and unending.
 Neither time nor the temporary leadership of and individual beyond such battling’s scope is capable (within the narrative) of permanently distancing the world’s inhabitants from the lust for vengeance they harbor and enact.

 In Beowulf, however, it is affirmed that an existence outside of that culture is possible, with Beowulf himself proclaimed at the last not the strongest of kings, but the “mildest of men and the most gentle” (3181).
+It would be unclear in what way Beowulf, a fierce and capable warrior in combat, is mild and gentle—if not in his pacifism toward, appeasement of, and protection for all factions of humanity.
 This too, it is implied, is a path to greatness and glory.
 Though the text ends with such a sentiment being impermanent, the limitless glorification of Beowulf implies that all are compelled to emulate such qualities to their utmost ability.

 Ending Unending Feuds: